 What are the risks of revision rhinoplasty in thin skin patients?

-Any revision rhinoplasty procedure has risks such as scarring, asymmetries, infection, bleeding, although these are not frequent, all risks need to be discussed with patients seeking revision rhinoplasty.
-Dr. Rizk performs revision rhinoplasty only if he feels the benefits to the patient outweigh the risks.
+Any revision procedure has risks such as scarring, asymmetries, infection, bleeding, although these are not frequent, all risks need to be discussed with patients seeking revision rhinoplasty.
+Dr. Rizk performs revision surgery only if he feels the benefits to the patient outweigh the risks.
 Sometimes, Dr. Rizk will not choose to perform the revision if he feels the deformity is minor and the risk is high.
-Dr. Rizk's practice focuses on the nose and is comprised of 50 percent revision rhinoplasty.
+Dr. Rizk's practice focuses on the nose and is comprised of 50 percent revision nose procedure.

 New York City based Facial Plastic Surgeon Dr. Rizk feels honesty is the most important quality a physician should have and if the patient's requests are not reasonable or if the revision will achieve limited benefit, this should be disclosed to the patient.